 You might be wondering, “With so many symptoms, how can doctors possibly diagnose VM?”

 Understanding your history and your type of dizziness is the most important part of making an accurate diagnosis.
 When did it start?
 What type of movement is it?
 Do you spin?
-Do you feel like you’re swaying or rocking?
-Do get lightheaded or nauseous?
+Is it more of swaying or rocking?
+How about lightheadedness or nausea?
 What makes your symptoms better?
 What makes them worse?